Jesuits: Ireland

-At the Restoration of Charles II, the school moved back to Castle Lane, and remained largely undisturbed for the next 40 years, until the surrender of the city to Williamite forces in 1692.
+Following the Stuart Restoration of Charles II, the school moved back to Castle Lane, and remained largely undisturbed for the next 40 years, until the surrender of the city to Williamite forces in 1692.
 In 1671, Dr. James Douley was appointed Vicar Apostolic of Limerick.
 During his visitation to the diocese, he reported to the Holy See that the Jesuits had a house and "taught schools with great fruit, instructing the youth in the articles of faith and good morals."
 Douley also noted that this and other Catholic schools operating in the Diocese were also attended by local Protestants.

 The Jesuit presence in Ireland, in the so-called Penal era after the Battle of the Boyne, ebbed and flowed.
 In 1700 they were only 6 or 7, recovering to 25 in 1750.
 Small Jesuit houses and schools existed at Athlone, Carrick-on-Suir, Cashel, Clonmel, Kilkenny, Waterford, New Ross, Wexford, and Drogheda, as well as Dublin and Galway.
 At Limerick there appears to have been a long hiatus following the defeat of the Jacobite forces.
 Fr.
 Thomas O'Gorman was the first Jesuit to return to Limerick after the siege, arriving in 1728.
 He took up residence in Jail Lane, near the Castle in the Englishtown.
 There he opened a school to "impart the rudiments of the classics to the better class youth of the city."

 O'Gorman left in 1737 and was succeeded by Fr.
 John McGrath.
 Next came Fr.
 James McMahon, who was a nephew of the Primate of Armagh, Hugh MacMahon.
 McMahon lived at Limerick for thirteen years until his death in 1751.
 In 1746, Fr Joseph Morony was sent from Bordeaux to join McMahon and the others.
 Morony remained at the Jail Lane site teaching at a "high class school" until 1773, when he was ordered to close the school and oratory following the papal suppression of the Society of Jesus, 208 years after its foundation by Wolfe.
 Morony then went to live in Dublin and worked as a secular priest.

-Despite the efforts of the Castle authorities and English government, the Limerick school managed to survive the Protestant Reformation, the Cromwellian invasion and Williamite Wars, and subsequent Penal Laws.
+Despite the efforts of the Dublin Castle administration, the Limerick school managed to survive the Protestant Reformation, the Cromwellian conquest and Williamite Wars, and subsequent penal laws.
 It was forced to close, not for religious or confessional reasons, but due to the political difficulties of the Jesuit Order elsewhere.

 Following the restoration of the Society of Jesus in 1814, the Jesuits gradually re-established a number of their schools throughout the country, starting with foundations at Kildare and Dublin.
 In 1859, they returned to Limerick at the invitation of the Bishop of Limerick, John Ryan, and re-established a school in Galway the same year.